yonatansc97/Foreign-Object-Detection-in-X-Rays/README.md

 ## grad_cam.ipynb
 This notebook uses code from the repository: https://github.com/eclique/keras-gradcam, in order to perform GradCAM analysis on the output from the DenseNet model.

+## network trials.xlsx
+This excel files contains documentation regarding several trials regarding the training of the densenet model.